The New Year is upon us, and if you haven’t already, it’s time to set your intentions for 2020.

 The resolutions to exercise more, eat better, and lose weight are some of the oldest in the book.
 But, when striving towards a sustainable, healthy lifestyle, it’s important to focus on the whole picture.

-Here are the resolutions you should also be adding to your list and focusing on this year.
+Here are the healthy resolutions you should also be adding to your list and focusing on this year.

 Sleep is not a luxury—it’s essential for good health.
 But often when our schedules get busy, it’s one of the first things compromised.